Kiyoshika/CppEZML/README.md

 NOTICE: This library is still heavily in development and NOT recommended for production use (or even recreational use at this point).

-This library may become more stable around v0.8.0 or afterwards...

 # Latest Release
 ## v0.6.3 -- 20 November 2021